YamahJaleel/TypeBlitz/README.md

 # TypeBlitz

-TypeBlitz is a fast-paced typing game designed to test and improve your typing speed and accuracy.
+TypeBlitz is a fast-paced typing program designed to test and improve your typing speed and accuracy.
 Challenge yourself to type a series of words as quickly and accurately as possible within a set time limit.
 Sharpen your typing skills and see how you stack up against the clock!

 Word Challenges: Type a series of randomly generated words to improve your typing speed.